 Clayton is a medium-sized city located in the state of Missouri.
-With a population of 15,882 people and three constituent neighborhoods, Clayton is the 46th largest community in Missouri.
-Clayton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 17,355 people and four constituent neighborhoods, Clayton is the 43rd largest community in Missouri.
+Much of the housing stock in Clayton was built prior to World War II, making it one of the older and more historic cities in the country.

 Clayton home prices are not only among the most expensive in Missouri, but Clayton real estate also consistently ranks among the most expensive in America.

-Clayton is a decidedly white-collar city, with fully 97.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Clayton is a city of professionals, managers and sales and office workers.
-There are especially a lot of people living in Clayton who work in management occupations (15.28%), teaching (15.22%) and healthcare (12.21%).
+Clayton is a decidedly white-collar city, with fully 96.96% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Clayton is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Clayton who work in management occupations (18.46%), teaching (14.38%), and business and financial occupations (12.05%).

 Also of interest is that Clayton has more people living here who work in computers and math than 95% of the places in the US.